 ClearTag + L3VPN with intermediate switches not supported

-Must Secure policy will not encrypt only EAPoL to negotiate the MACsec settings
+Must Secure policy does not encrypt only EAPoL to negotiate the MACsec settings.

 MACsec Operational Information